Hurtak/petrhurtak.com/articles/_drafts/shebang/article.md

 the script content run by the specified interpreter
 ```

 - The interpreter must be a valid pathname for an executable.
-Therefore something like `#!python` will not work because "python" is not a path name.
+Therefore something like `#!python` will not work because `python` is not a path name.
 Use full path like `#!/usr/bin/env python`.
 - The interpreted usually takes only one argument, so you cannot do something like`#!/usr/bin/env node --harmony`.

 ### Example